michaeldoody/whisker_control/README.md

 Here are a few ideas that can be implemented to improve on this project
 - A more robust and simpile calibration test.
 The current one depends on the user accurately dragging and dropping a box around a blurry crosshairs.
 This is because the camera needs to be focused on the filament so that it can detect the edges clearly and, therefore, measure the whisker diameter accurately.
 However, during the calibration test, when the filament edges are in focus, the calibration reticle is blurry.

-- Add a camera calibration check during the whisker heat up phase to warn the user if the measured filament diameter is outside the 1750 +/- 40 microns range.
-This may indicate a need to recalibrate the camera.
+- Find a way to accurately measure the filament at thinner diameters.

 - Complete PID control.
 So far, only P control is implemented.
 With enough tuning, a motor velocity equation might not be needed.

+- Add a camera calibration check during the whisker heat up phase to warn the user if the measured filament diameter is outside the 1750 +/- 40 microns range.
+This may indicate a need to recalibrate the camera.

+- The current camera calibration process measures the base diameter of the whisker, so during the first third of each whisker drawing, the camera measurements have low error (~4%).
+However, as the whisker is drawn longer and longer, the error steadily increases.
+The error shoots up drastically at the tip of the whisker (~40%).
+Measurements taken with the camera and a caliper both have a standard deviation of 20 microns.
+Finding a method for increasing the accuracy of the camera's measurements at the middle and tip of the whisker would prove useful for drawing whisker closer to the intended geometric profile.

 - Add limit switches to either end of the actuator track.
 This will remove the need to manually set START_POS and can also act as an emergency stop.
 See how to wire a limit switch with the Tic [here](https://www.pololu.com/docs/0J71/4.14).

+## Acknowledgements
+I would first like to thank Professor Mitra Hartmann for leading this project with her vision of the Whisker Drawing Mechanism.
+A special thanks is owed to Professor Matt Elwin for lending his mechatronics expertise.
+And, last but not least, I would like to thank Hannah Emnett and Kevin Kleczka for meeting with me virtually every week and providing much needed advice and suggestions during this project's challenges.

 ## Links
 Check out this project in my portfolio at https://michaeldoody.github.io/